-- Students are required to have weekly conferences with their senior project coach.
+- Students are required to attend class and have weekly conferences with their senior project coach.
 Students will make weekly goals and be able to show progress at each conference.
 No conference sheets are used for these weekly meetings.
-Failure to meet with the senior project coach for these weekly conferences will result in no improvement of the classwork portion of the senior project grade. - 2.
-Students are able to add to their portfolio and re-do their products in order to

-- demonstrate mastery. - 3.
+Failure to attend class or to not meet with the senior project coach for these weekly conferences will result in no improvement of the classwork portion of the senior project grade. - 2.
+Students are able to add to their portfolio and re-do their products in order to demonstrate mastery. - 3.
 The class grade for students may be improved as students use class time wisely, attend weekly meetings that demonstrate progress, and improve their projects. - 4.
+A new grading pair will be selected to grade the portfolio and/or product.
+They may have information about what caused the student to not meet mastery originally upon request. - 5.
 The re-do grade will be averaged (twice) with the original grade (once) for a revised senior project grade.

-Senior project re-dos are due by midnight on April 29, 2022 in the Google Classroom.
+Senior project re-dos are due by noon on May 9, 2025 in the Google Classroom.